 Students may drop individual classes with a full refund of tuition and any related course fees through the official drop/add period posted on the Academic Calendar.
 Individually dropped classes after this date will receive no refund of tuition or related course fees.

-Students wishing to withdraw from all classes must officially resign from the college.
+Students wishing to withdraw from all classes must officially resign from the university.

 No withdrawal is official unless it is made through the office of Academic Affairs, the Registrar's office, the Financial Aid office, and the Business office.
 To resign from school, the student should obtain a resignation form from the Registrar's office.
 The student should then obtain required signatures and clearances from various campus offices.
 The resignation process will be completed once the resignation form is presented to and signed by the Business office.